a. The functional arbitrariness of language-influenced thought

 The less invested parents are in the success of their young, and the more precarious the young’s survival in general, the more young required to preserve the population’s size: ducks have a few young ranging over wide territory, crocodiles have a dozen young in smaller territories, frogs can have hundreds of young in a single pond, and some fish species such as salmon have thousands of young in a single stretch of river that must migrate back to the ocean alone as fry, for their parents die before they hatch, from which only a small percentage survive as the next generation.
 The less shelter provided by parental care or otherwise, the more vulnerable young are to predators or the elements, and the less metabolically intensive maturation of behavior can be, so that these species tend to be more asocial – under most circumstances.
 In the absence of predators, a huge growth in the population of relatively asocial species may even result in adults consuming their own young.
 In organisms that display bonding behavior, a reverse imprinting of the parent on the offspring often takes place that is not quite as strong or pervasive because it is not as universally indispensable, and can become detrimental if reproductive success depends on the development of independent maturity.

 To start with, it has been mentioned how more cognitively primitive primates such as monkeys have an erroneous communication style with high levels of gullibility, which social arrangements and status as prey species give rise to; their mentalities are designed to combat collective dangers by reflexive, affect-driven responses.
 Gorillas, though intelligent, have a far different social structure than modern humans, primarily consisting of all male groups, and also less common mixed sex groups of females and their young headed by an alpha male.
 They are herbivores with enough food available in the wild to munch all day and little incentive for tool use.
 Gorillas are smart and social, but though troupes go through transition periods with shifting roles and status, these communities tend to lack the kind of egalitarian power dynamics that would result in selection pressure for increased guile, greater lie detection capacity, and more nuanced communication in terms of the true and false.
-Bonobos are also intelligent, but analysis of their natural socializing has been minimal.
-They are humanlike enough in the strength of their bonds to consider capture and captivity of much invasiveness almost akin to slavery, and are vigilant of human presence in the wild, complicating efforts to acquire an accurate behavioral profile for the species; their complex, sexually charged social lives discompose in research facilities.
-Chimpanzees, by contrast, have a long history of living with humans and seem not to mind the intrusion of researchers in the wild to a greater extent.
+Bonobos are also intelligent, but analysis of their natural socializing has been somewhat limited since they are quite vigilant of human presence in the wild.
+Their complex, sexually charged social lives discompose in research facilities.
+Chimpanzees, by contrast, seem not to mind the intrusion of researchers in the wild to a greater extent.
 They are apex omnivores like us, smart, sociable, and their societies are egalitarian in a way that is similar to basic human associations, so are ideal candidates for study and comparison.

 We immediately notice that chimpanzees are creative, coming up with solutions for acquiring food and getting what they want from other chimpanzees; they plan both technologically and socially.
 They also have some mores and higher concepts, evincing a sense of humor and ideas of fairness that hold everyone accountable.
 They play, interact in complex ways, and even try to outsmart each other to gain ascendance in the group, also with intergroup conflicts similar to human tribalistic rivalries.
 However, upon close inspection it appears that the psychology of their societies is much different than humanity’s, especially in the wild.